Skip to main content

 • Volunteer experiences and/or employment completed in high school demonstrating service to others

-The 2025 Morse Scholars application will open May 2025.
+The 2025 Morse Scholars application period is early May to early August.

 For more information, contact Bobbi Knickerbocker at rknicker@ufl.edu.
 You can also book and manage appointments.